hatfieldlibrary/solr_ocr_processor/README.md

 #### External Requirements
 You need an IIIF-enabled DSpace instance and DSpace `Items` that are IIIF and search-enabled via the metadata fields `dspace-iiif-enabled` and `iiif-search-enabled`.
-To be available in an IIIF `AnnotationList`, METS/ALTO files must be in the DSpace Item's `OTHER_CONTENT` Bundle.
+To be available in an IIIF `AnnotationList`, your OCR files must be in the DSpace Item's `OtherContent` Bundle.
+If your processing order is determined by structural metadata, be sure to name your structural metadata file `mets.xml`.
+If this file does not exist or has not been correctly named, processing order is determined by the order of OCR files in the `OtherContent` Bundle.

 You also need to add the solr-ocrhighlighting plugin to Solr.